entice/entice/server.md

 ```
 join
 - client_id       // the id of your client, from API
-- transfer_token  // a temporary token for authentication
+- player_token    // a temporary token for authentication
 ```

 Success:

 ```
 join:ok
+- access_token    // a temporary token for authentication with the lower level channels
 - entity          // your new entity by id
 - entities        // a list of all available entities
   - id            // the entity id